Star Wars Battlefront II (2017 video game): Synopsis

-Three decades later, Del is captured on Pillio by Protectorate Gleb, who hands him over to Kylo Ren and the First Order.
-Ren uses the Force to interrogate Del about the location of the map leading to Luke Skywalker, before leaving him to Hask, who expresses disgust at Del choosing to father a daughter with Iden instead of becoming a soldier and kills him.
+Three decades later, Del is captured on Pillio by Gleb, who hands him over to Kylo Ren (Matthew Wood) and the First Order.
+Kylo interrogates Del for the map to Luke Skywalker, before leaving him to Hask, now a First Order officer.
+Hask expresses disgust at Del for choosing to start a family with Iden instead of remaining a soldier, before executing Del.
 Hask then tells Gleb that the New Republic cannot find out about "Project Resurrection" and orders her to leave the Corvus on Pillio as bait to lure Iden out of hiding.

-Resurrection DLC
+Resurrection

-Shriv Suurgav, now an agent for the Resistance, discovers the abandoned Corvus and informs Iden and her daughter Zay, revealing that Del had been helping the Resistance investigate rumors of mass disappearances that may be connected to Project Resurrection.
+Shriv, now an agent for the Resistance, discovers the abandoned Corvus and informs Iden and her daughter Zay (Brittany Volcy), revealing that Del had been helping the Resistance investigate rumors of mass disappearances that may be connected to Project Resurrection.
 They head to Athulla, where Del was last seen, and are ambushed by a Jinata Security fleet, which they destroy.
-The survivors admit that they had been kidnapping children on the behalf of the First Order and that Project Resurrection had been moved to Vardos.
+The survivors admit that they had been kidnapping children on behalf of the First Order and that Project Resurrection had been moved to Vardos.

-On Vardos, Iden and Shriv investigate, leaving Zay on the Corvus, and are captured by Hask, who reveals that he killed Gleb and Del and that the First Order has used Starkiller Base to destroy the Hosnian system, effectively wiping out the New Republic.
+Iden and Shriv investigate the ruins of Vardos, leaving Zay on the Corvus, and are captured by Hask, who reveals that he killed Gleb and Del and that the First Order already used Starkiller Base to destroy the Hosnian system, effectively wiping out the New Republic.
 He then orders his Star Destroyer, the Retribution, to destroy the Corvus, though Zay survives by taking an escape pod.
-Iden and Shriv escape after the Jinata Security, angry at the First Order for betraying them, attack Hask's men, and make their way to Zay.
-Deciding to help the Resistance, the trio use stolen TIE fighters to board the Retribution, whereupon they search the ship for information on Project Resurrection, eventually discovering that it involves the First Order kidnapping children and indoctrinating them to become stormtroopers.
-They also learn that First Order has built up a massive fleet large enough to retake the galaxy, and steal the plans of a First Order Dreadnought.
+Meanwhile, Jinata Security, angry at the First Order for betraying them, attack Hask's men, and Iden and Shriv make their way through the crossfire to rescue Zay.

-While Shriv goes to look for a ship to escape with, Iden and Zay destroy the Retributions hyperspace generators, causing it to pull out of hyperspace near Starkiller Base, just as the Resistance destroys it.
+Deciding to help the Resistance, the trio use stolen TIE fighters to board the Retribution, whereupon they search the ship for information on Project Resurrection, eventually discovering that it involves the First Order kidnapping children and indoctrinating them to become the next generation of stormtroopers.
+They also learn that the First Order has built up a massive fleet large enough to retake the galaxy and steal the plans of a First Order Dreadnought.
+While Shriv goes to look for a ship for their escape, Iden and Zay destroy the Retribution's hyperspace generators, causing it to pull out of hyperspace near Starkiller Base, just as the Resistance destroys it.
 Hask ambushes them and shoots Iden before she throws him to his death.
 Iden then succumbs to her injury, not before ordering Zay to escape with the Dreadnought plans and without her.
 Zay reunites with Shriv and the pair escape the Retribution, before linking up with the Resistance.
-They transmit the plans to Leia Organa, who orders them to head to the Outer Rim to gather more allies.
+They transmit the plans to General Leia Organa, who gives her condolences, before ordering them to head to the Outer Rim to gather more allies.